A flexible sigmoidoscopy is a procedure to look at the inside your sigmoid colon (last one-third of your colon) and rectum using a flexible telescope.

 A flexible sigmoidoscopy usually takes about 30 minutes.
 You may be offered a relaxant or some Entonox (laughing gas) to help you relax before the procedure.

 Patients usually lie on their side on the examination table.
 The endoscopist will place a flexible telescope (endoscope) into your anus.
 Air will be blown into your large bowel so that they have a clear view.
 The endoscopist will be able to look for problems such as inflammation or polyps.
 They will be able to perform biopsies (take samples) and take photographs to help make the diagnosis.

 If you were given a sedative, you will normally recover in about an hour.
 You may feel a bit bloated for a few hours but this will pass.
 You may experience slight bleeding just after this procedure.

-A member of the Healthcare Team will tell you what was found during the flexible sigmoidoscopy and will discuss with you any treatment or follow-up you need.
-You should be able to go back to work the day after the flexible sigmoidoscopy.
+Your consultant will tell you what was found during the flexible sigmoidoscopy and will discuss with you any treatment or follow-up you need.

 Most of our patients are able to go back to work within 24 hours after the procedure unless they get told otherwise.
 If you were given a sedative, a responsible adult should take you home in a car or taxi and stay with you for at least 12 hours.
 Be near a telephone in the case of an emergency.